Sarrveshwer/Risk-eval-using-Logistic-Regression/README.md

 # Machine Failure Predictor

-## Why I actually built this

-The goal is simple: **saving lives and cash.**

-In a real factory, when a machine snaps, it's not just a big repair bill—it's dangerous.
-People get hurt when things fail without warning.
-I wanted to see if I could use raw sensor data (like temperature, RPM, and torque) to catch a breakdown *before* it happens, giving workers time to hit the kill switch or call for maintenance.
+This is my Machine Failure Prediction project.
+I built this because saving lives and money in a factory setting is actually a big deal.
+If a machine fails without warning, it's not just expensive repair, it's dangerous for the workers.

+Basically, I want to catch the failure *before* it happens using sensor data.

 ---

-## 🏗️ Better Tech (MySQL > CSV)
+## Moving to MySQL

-Loads of people just toss a CSV into a script and call it a day.
-I didn't want to do that.
-I moved the whole backend to **MySQL**.
+Instead of just loading a CSV file, I moved the whole project to a **MySQL** backend.
-*   **Stability**: It handles thousands of rows without breaking a sweat.
+*   **Stability**: It handles the data much better than a flat file.
-*   **Reality**: Most factories use databases, not Excel files.
-*   **Testing**: I built a custom scenario generator (`create_test_tables.py`) that splits data into specific failure modes like Heat Failure or Tool Wear.
-This lets me prove the model actually knows *why* the machine is struggling.
+*   **Testing**: I made a script `create_test_tables.py` to split data into specific failure modes (Heat, Tool Wear, etc.) so I can verify if the model actually knows what is happening.

 ---

-## 🧠 The "Hurdle Model" Novelty

-I realized pretty early that even the best specialist can miss things.
-I built the **Hurdle Model Architecture** as a fallback system to make sure nothing slips through the cracks.
+# Part 1: Feature Engineering & Insights

+Machine failures aren't instant; they follow a trend.
+If you only look at one row, you miss the history.
+I created four main features to catch these trends:

+1.  **Rolling Mean**: Smoothing the sensor noise.
+2.  **Volatility (Std Dev)**: Primary indicator of risk.
+3.  **Delta**: Absolute change between current and previous values.
+4.  **Rolling Delta**: Measuring the average change over a window.

+### The "Needle in a Haystack" Problem
+I realized during the study that **Accuracy is a lie**.
+In the dataset, 97% of the time the machine is fine.
+If a model just guesses "Healthy" every time, it gets 97% accuracy but it's useless.
+I focused on **ROC-AUC** and **Precision-Recall** to make sure the model finds the rare failures without crying wolf.

+### My Personal Study & Insights
+1.  **Safety Net Logic**: I built the Tier 1 model as a "safety net."
+Its only job is to catch random errors that the specialized models might miss.
+2.  **Trend > Instant**: The "Delta" features are much more important than the raw sensor values.
+A high temperature is fine, but a *rapidly rising* temperature is a breakdown starting.
+3.  **Sensitivity Trade-off**: I realized there is a massive gap between "High Sensitivity" (catching every failure but having false alarms) and "Low Sensitivity" (only alerting when sure).
+I designed a slider to let the user choose the cost/safety balance.

+---

+# Part 2: The Hurdle Model

+For the modeling part, I used a **Hurdle Model** architecture.
 The data has to clear two separate hurdles:

-### **Hurdle 1: The Safety Net (Binary Scorer)**
-This is the broad brain.
-Its job is to calculate a **Global Risk Score**.
-Its main purpose? **Catching random errors.** If the machine is acting weird but doesn't fit a "standard" failure type, this hurdle catches it anyway.

-### **Hurdle 2: The Specialist (Multinomial Diagnosis)**
-If (and only if) the first hurdle is cleared, the **Diagnostic Specialist** wakes up.
-It tries to pinpoint exactly what's wrong—is it Heat (**HDF**), Tool Wear (**TWF**), or Overstrain?
-If the specialist is confused, we still know there's a problem because it already cleared the first hurdle.
+- **Hurdle 1: The Global Risk Scorer** (Safety Net).
+It catches everything, including random glitches.
+- **Hurdle 2: The Diagnostic specialist**.
+Only if Hurdle 1 is cleared, this model identifies if it is Heat (HDF), Tool Wear (TWF), etc.

 ---

-## 📈 Catching the Trend (Feature Engineering)

-Machine failure isn't a single "moment"; it’s a process.
-If you only look at one second of data, you miss the story.
-I built features that look at the **history**, not just the "now":

-1.  **Rolling Mean**: Smoothing out the jittery sensor noise.
-2.  **Volatility (Std Dev)**: This is the big one.
-If the sensor starts shaking wildly, it’s a massive red flag.
-3.  **Delta & Rolling Delta**: Looking at the *change* in data.
-Is the temperature rising faster than it was a minute ago?
-That’s how we catch failures early.

----

-## 📊 The "Needle in a Haystack" Problem

-Here's a technical challenge: **Accuracy is a lie.**

-In my data, 97% of the runs were perfectly normal.
-If a model just guesses "Everything is fine" all day, it gets a 97% accuracy score—but it misses every single life-threatening failure.
-I ignored accuracy and focused on **ROC-AUC** and **Precision-Recall** to make sure we find the rare 3% that actually matter.

----

-## 🎞️ Project Showcase
+## Project Showcase

 <details>
-  <summary><b>Click to see the System UI & Dashboards</b></summary>
+  <summary><b>The title of the image group</b></summary>

   ### 1. Live Monitoring Dashboard
   <img src="images/frontend.png" alt="Live Dashboard"/>